-DBE Holding Signed A Memorandum Of Understanding (Mou) With Siemens
+DBE Holding signed a Memorandum of Understanding (MoU) with Siemens

-(MENAFN- AETOSWire) (BUSINESS WIRE )-- DBE Holding, which operates in the renewable energy sector and has subsidiaries specializing in renewable energy production and management technologies, signed a Memorandum of Understanding (MoU) with Siemens in Dubai, United Arab Emirates.
+(MENAFN- B2Press Online PR Service) DBE Holding, which operates in the renewable energy sector and has subsidiaries specializing in renewable energy production and management technologies, signed a Memorandum of Understanding (MoU) with Siemens in Dubai, United Arab Emirates.
 With the signed MoU, DBE Global (DBEG) and Siemens will explore areas of joint collaboration related to engineering, procurement, and construction (EPC) works for potential sustainability projects in the Middle East.

 DBE Holding’s subsidiary, DBE Global (DBEG) has signed a Memorandum of Understanding (MoU) with Siemens in Dubai.
 DBE Holding Chairman Mehmet Taha Pınar stated that the agreement encompasses collaboration for DBEG to potentially support Siemens’ projects in the Middle East with engineering, procurement, and construction (EPC) works.
 He also mentioned that the two companies plan to collaborate on the development of energy efficiency and energy performance contracting projects that can compliment DBEG’s existing projects in the Middle East.